coolsubbu/Data-Science-Case-Study-Gaming/README.md

 4.Sentiment-chat-language.py - Performs Sentiment Analysis, Language Detection, Parts Of Speech Tagging on Text obtained from Chats data of Gamers.

 5.Upload-attacks-user-perf.pl- Performs extraction of User Data from the text files and compute User Performance Metrics and upload it to the database.

+6.KABAM-DATA-SCIENCE.pptx: Presentation of Data Science Case Study to Kabam.